Venktesh-Kavi/programming-fundamentals/git/notes.md

 - Since git v2.5.0 (2015 release)

-disadvantages of git stash
+Disadvantages of git stash

-1/ Many rebuilds
+- Many rebuilds
-2/ Only one active worktree is present with conventional git stash approach
+- Only one active worktree is present with conventional git stash approach

 Example:
 If the codebase working has a longer build time. git stashing and swithcing to a new branch requires rebuild.